Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Here’s a six-step process that will get you drinking homemade nitro in no time:

-- Combine ⅓ cup (78.86 ml) of ground coffee with 1½ cups (354.88 ml) of cold or room temperature water in an airtight container.
-If your container is not airtight, the coffee will oxidize and create an unpleasant flavor.
+2. Combine ⅓ cups (78.86 ml) of ground coffee with 1½ cups (354.88 ml) of cold or room-temperature water in an airtight container.
+If the container is not airtight, the coffee will oxidize and create an unpleasant flavor.

-- Allow the mixture to steep.
-The water and coffee should sit at room temperature for 12 hours or refrigerate for up to 24 hours.
+3. Allow the mixture to steep.
+The water and coffee should sit at room temperature for 12 hours or be refrigerated for up to 24 hours.

-Tip: If you want to learn more about the best way to make cold brew coffee at home, you can check out this step-by-step guide.
+Tip: This step-by-step guide will help you learn more about the best way to make cold brew coffee at home.

 What are the best coffee beans for making nitro coffee?

 Although medium and dark roasts are usually recommended, how you grind the beans is essential.
-You can ruin your favorite coffee by incorrectly grinding the beans.
+Incorrectly grinding the beans can ruin your favorite coffee.

-In general, nitro and cold brew coffee reduce the coffee’s acidity level, so some people use a lighter roast to reduce the acidity in the roast, as lighter roasts are more acidic than dark roasts.
+In general, nitro and cold brew coffee reduce the coffee’s acidity level, so some people use a lighter roast to reduce the acidity, as lighter roasts are more acidic than dark roasts.

 Dark roast coffee has rich flavor notes, such as chocolate, earthy, nutty, or even a little syrupy.

-These notes will overpower light floral notes of lighter roasts or single-origin varieties.
+These notes will overpower the light floral notes of lighter roasts or single-origin varieties.

 One other reason why people prefer dark roasts for nitro coffee is that the roasts are less expensive.